KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Via Alloro

 While I was on the celebrity home bus tour, we drove around Beverly Hills.
-As we drove past a restauraunt named [Via Alloro](https://www.viaalloro.com/) just off of Rodeo Drive, the bus driver said it's a major celebrity hotspot and that he'd seen Steven Spielberg there, among others.
+As we drove past a restauraunt named [Via Alloro](https://www.viaalloro.com/) just off of Rodeo Drive, the tour guide said it's a major celebrity hotspot and that he'd seen Steven Spielberg there, among others.
 Someone on the bus asked if you had to be dressed up to go in.
-The bus driver said no, and that he'd had bus riders literally call while on the bus and make a reservation.
+The tour guide said no, and that he'd had passengers literally call while on the bus and make a reservation.

 After the tour ended, I went back to Rodeo Drive and walked down the entire street taking pics.
 Afteward, I decided to eat at Via Alloro.
-I knew if I didn't, I'd regret that I hadn't taken the opportunity to rub shoulders with the stars.
+I knew if I didn't, I'd regret that I hadn't taken the opportunity to "rub shoulders" with the stars.

 The prices were surprisingly reasonable and the food was delicious.
 It felt like a surprisingly normal experience.
 The waiter told me that they do have "too many" celebs around.
 Sometimes, everywhere you look.
 A quick [google search](https://www.google.com/search?q=via+alloro+daily+mail&sca_esv=595179528&sxsrf=AM9HkKl7xam2HHlNbSzt-XLzlojjw9_Jug:1704229408712&source=lnms&sa=X&ved=2ahUKEwjvmpakzb-DAxWpkmoFHQsSDt0Q0pQJegQIBhAC&biw=1440&bih=699&dpr=2#ip=1) reveals some of the many celebs.